 - Shredded cheddar cheese.
 I like using extra sharp cheddar cheese, but again, use what you like best.
 But whatever cheddar you use, shred it yourself with a box grater or food processor.
 The bags of shredded cheese have a powdery coating to keep the cheese from clumping together and it will feel grainy in the recipe.
 Not a pleasant mouthfeel.

 - Jarred pimento peppers – you can find these in the pickle section of your grocery, usually by the roasted red peppers.
 They come in strips or chopped.
-If you can’t find them, you could use jarred roasted red peppers in a pinch.
+If you can’t find them, you could use jarred roasted red peppers in a pinch and chop them finely.

 - Crackers are always good with this spread.
 As are crostini, melba toasts, etc.